 The Committee does not agree with the proposed budget reduction of the Unmanned Aircraft Systems (UAS) program.
 After several successful test runs this program is prime for additional research to truly make it operational.
 The UAS technology appears likely to be capable of delivering improved weather and environmental data for reduced cost, alleviating operational budgets for the National Weather Service and other NOAA activities.
-The Committee recommends that this budget stay at the FY 201 0 enacted levels of \$6 million.
-We believe that such an investment will result in future cost savings:
+The Committee recommends that this budget stay at the FY 2010 enacted levels of \$6 million.
+We believe that such an investment will result in future cost savings.

-budget stay at the F1 201 0 enacted levels of do hinder.
-We believe that each ininvestment will result in future cost savings: The Committee supports the \$10 million OAR request for R&D on Multi-function Phased Array Radar (MPAR).
+The Committee supports the \$10 million OAR request for R&D on Multi-function Phased Array Radar (MPAR).
 This next generation radar has the potential to reduce the U.S. system by 180 radars, resulting in \$1.9 billion in acquisition savings and \$3 billion in operational cost reductions over 30 years.
 MP AR would be four to five times faster than today's system, greatly enhancing public safety by allowing warnings of over one-hour versus the current 15 minute lead time.